nereatruiz/Moog-Analog-Synthesizer-ComponentsCharacterization-and-Implementation-oftheir-Digital-Model-in-Pure-/README.md

 All patches were developed with Pure Data version 0.49.1

-The datasets of the projects are included in the repository.
-The files contain the initial dataset designed for the characterization of the parameters in the original synthesizer and the dataset designed to conduct the experiment with the experts.

-Python scripts for data sampling are included in the corresponding folders.
+The python scripts for dataset creation are included in this repository:

+1) Script to create the parameter characterization dataset
+2) Script to sample the Moog waveforms
+3) Scriot to create an extended dataset to build a sampler.

 The files related to the listening experiments are included in the repository.

+1) Google forms sheets
+2) Likert_scale_test_results
+3) Listening experiment Item Pair ID random configurations.